openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 -
 -
 -
--
- purse).
+- **Effect:** Immediately upon invoking the boon, and again each round when you sustain the boon, you may move the target object up to 5' times your invoking attribute score.
+As part of moving an object, you may also manipulate it (for example, turning a door knob or opening a coin purse).
 A new invocation of this boon must be attempted whenever you wish to target a different object.
 The power level of the boon determines the size and weight of the objects you may target:

  - **Power Level 3** - The object must be smaller than a 1' cube or lighter than 10 pounds.
  - **Power Level 5** - The object must be smaller than a 5' cube or lighter than 100 pounds.